lucasvtiradentes/tscanner/packages/core/crates/cli/README.md

 ## Configuration Resolution

-tscanner searches for configuration in this priority order:
+TScanner searches for configuration in this priority order:

 1. **Local Project Config** (recommended)
    - `.tscanner/config.jsonc` in project root